Quantizing Whisper-small: How design choices affect ASR performance: Introduction

 \section{Introduction}

-Automatic speech recognition (ASR) has advanced rapidly with large-scale Transformer models such as Whisper-small, which deliver state-of-the-art transcription accuracy across diverse languages and domains.
-However, this accuracy comes at a cost: models with hundreds of millions of parameters are difficult to deploy on edge devices, embedded systems, or latency-sensitive applications.
+Automatic speech recognition (ASR) has advanced rapidly with large-scale Transformer models \cite{vaswani2017attention} such as the Whisper family \cite{radford2022robustspeechrecognitionlargescale}, which deliver state-of-the-art transcription accuracy across diverse languages and domains.
+However, this accuracy comes at a cost: models with hundreds of millions of parameters are difficult to deploy on edge devices, embedded systems, or latency-sensitive applications \cite{gholami2021survey, wei2024}.
+This challenge is especially pronounced in low-resource and on-device settings, where limited compute budgets and strict memory constraints can prevent both deployment and systematic evaluation.
+Post-training compression methods such as post-training quantization (PTQ) \cite{gholami2021survey, nagel2021white} therefore offer a practical path to making strong ASR models usable in settings where retraining and specialized hardware are not feasible.

 Model compression techniques address this challenge by reducing computational cost in deep neural networks \cite{vanhoucke2011improving}.
 Among them, \emph{quantization} has emerged as one of the most practical and hardware-friendly approaches.
 By mapping 32-bit floating point weights and activations to lower-precision formats, quantization can shrink memory footprint and accelerate inference \cite{gray1998quantization}.
 The choice of method---such as PTQ, which requires no retraining, or quantization-aware training (QAT), which incorporates quantization effects during training---determines the balance between efficiency and accuracy.
 While QAT often yields superior results under aggressive compression, PTQ is attractive for its speed and ease of deployment \cite{wu2020integer}.